Window Works Reviews | Read Consumer Opinions And Complaints

 I own home that was built in 1964 and still has original wood windows.
 Similar houses in this area have sold from 150 to 180K.
 I would like to replace all of the windows as they are getting old and few of them do not work the way they should.
 Also tax credit is set to expire by the end of the year.

 I feel that Anderson is overkill for this area although they have very good product.
-Need a recommendation for a VW of windows.
+Need a recommendation.
 I might move in the future and keep this house as a rental.
 Need to find balance between quality and price.
-Looking to get 14 double hung and 1 picture window.
+Looking to get 14 double hung and 1 picture.
 Any help/advice is appreciated.

 Victor - Homeowner - from 2016